 Just to share a few of them….

-Inflamed gums with tooth loss can be due to stomatitis, feline leukemia virus, feline immunodeficiency virus, calicivirus, herpes virus, or bacterial gingivitis.
+Inflamed gums in cats with tooth loss can be due to stomatitis, feline leukemia virus, feline immunodeficiency virus, calicivirus, herpes virus, or bacterial gingivitis.

-An increased appetite with weight loss can be due to hyperthyroidism, diabetes, heart disease, gastrointestinal parasite or an intestinal disease to name a few.
+An increased appetite in cats and weight loss can be due to hyperthyroidism, diabetes, heart disease, gastrointestinal parasite or an intestinal disease to name a few.

 To begin the investigation, I recommend that you start by performing blood work, urine testing, fecal testing, a viral panel and whole body X-rays.
 I’m sure this will give you some idea of what is going on and what is not going on.
 I fear that if you don’t determine a cause, you will delay treatment and the condition can worsen and cost you even greater expense for less success down the road.